JoelWachsler/snake/README.md

 # snake
-The final project for the course "webbutveckling 2" - created 2013
+The final project for the course "webbutveckling 2" - inital creation 2013